symfony/symfony-docs/reference/forms/twig_reference.rst

 ------------------------

 This reference manual covers all the possible Twig functions available for rendering forms.
-There are several different functions available and each is responsible for rendering a different part of a form (e.g. labels, errors, widgets, etc).
+There are several functions available and each is responsible for rendering a different part of a form (e.g. labels, errors, widgets, etc).